Dr Bianca Vasquez Pistorio

 Research Interests

-It is clear that for a territory free from slavery to exist, it must first and foremost be Healthy and Sustainable, with environmental preservation, cultural preservation, health promotion, access to land and water, poverty reduction, food sovereignty and access to education.
+The research is grounded in the understanding that territories free from slavery must also be healthy and sustainable.
+This involves environmental protection, cultural preservation, health promotion, access to land and water, poverty reduction, food sovereignty and access to education.

 Professional Activities